zhenyuen/learn-concurrency/README.md

 # About

-This is a repository to learn about concurrency in C++ and Python alongside some small practical examples, such as the reader-writer or producer-consumer problem and using threadpools.
+This is a repository to learn about concurrency in C++ and Python alongside some small examples, such as the reader-writer or producer-consumer problem and using threadpools.